Upgrading the Version of a Heroku Postgres Database

 If you don’t wait for the follower to catch up then you get an error message:

-▸ database must not be too far behind leader, please wait until your follower catches up with its leader.
+▸ database is too far behind its leader.
+Wait until your follower catches up with its leader and try again.

-When the follower is caught up, use the pg:upgrade
+When the follower is caught up, use the pg:upgrade:run

-command to update the PostgreSQL version of the follower in place.
+command to upgrade the Postgres version of the follower in place.
 Upgrading also causes the follower to unfollow the primary database.
 This step usually requires about 20 minutes to complete.

-You can monitor the progress of the upgrade with pg:wait
+You can monitor the progress of the upgrade with pg:upgrade:wait

 Waiting for database HEROKU_POSTGRESQL_WHITE_URL... performing final cleanup steps after upgrade